Home remedies for stomach ulcer

-Chilli pepper, also known as red pepper, is a spice used in making a variety of dishes.
+Chili pepper, also known as red pepper, is a spice used in making a variety of dishes.
 Some people believe that chili peppers worsen stomach ulcers.
 This makes many ulcer patients avoid using them.

 However, studies have found that capsaicin, an active ingredient in chili pepper, does not cause ulcers.
-Rather, it helps prevent acid secretions, promotes mucus secretion, and adds an ulcer healing effect.
+Rather, it helps prevent acid secretions, promotes mucus secretion, and adds an ulcer-healing effect.

 This indicates that turmeric may be a good natural home remedy for stomach ulcers, serving as a protection against the formation of ulcers.

 Garlic is a common kitchen ingredient found in different parts of the world, particularly in Asia and Africa.
 Among the numerous health benefits of garlic is its antibacterial properties.
-People consume it as a home remedy for stomach ulcers as it has natural properties that may help prevent and reduce stomach ulcer symptoms.
+People consume it as a home remedy for stomach ulcers, as it has natural properties that may help prevent and reduce stomach ulcer symptoms.

 Garlic possesses some antioxidant, anti-inflammatory, and lipid-lowering properties.
-They may help to prevent health conditions like cardiovascular diseases, diabetes, and high blood pressure.
+They may help prevent health conditions like cardiovascular diseases, diabetes, and high blood pressure.

 Most studies on the different forms of garlic, like garlic oil and garlic extract, showed that they have antibacterial properties, indicating they may also help reduce the risk of developing stomach ulcers.

-Honey is a sweet natural home ingredient used in the past years as a natural remedy for many health issues, including acne, healing wounds, and alleviating cold and flu symptoms.
+Honey is a sweet natural home ingredient used in the past few years as a natural remedy for many health issues, including acne, healing wounds, and alleviating cold and flu symptoms.

-Honey has some antibacterial properties and contains some proteins, amino acids, enzymes, vitamins, minerals, and flavonoids.
+Honey has some antibacterial properties and contains proteins, amino acids, enzymes, vitamins, minerals, and flavonoids.
 It is also considered a home remedy for stomach ulcers.